Vila Sésamo: The Dubbing Era: 2003–present

 Despite having been off the air for over three decades, nostalgia for Vila Sésamo amongst adults who grew up with the show is high.
-Eighteen years after the show went off the air, the Hopi Hari theme park in Brazil opened a Vila Sésamo themed area in 1998, however the themed area has now been closed and the original series was released on DVD in 2003.
+Eighteen years after the show went off the air, the Hopi Hari theme park in Brazil opened a Vila Sésamo themed area in 1998 (which has since closed), and the original series was released on DVD in 2003.
 Parents who grew up watching the show when they were young look forward to sharing the experience with their children.

-In June (the winter of) 2020, the series returns with SKY Play aired the half-hour special Elmo's Playdate – produced in response to the COVID-19 pandemic in Brazil.
+In June 2020, the series returned when SKY Play aired the half-hour special Elmo's Playdate – produced in response to the COVID-19 pandemic in Brazil.

 The original name was returned and copied to dub episodes for the HBO Max era.